mohamedmansour/open-link-in-a-foreground-tab-extension/README.md

 Open a link in a foreground tab
 =================================

-This is a Google Chrome extension thatGoogle Chrome extension that allows a user to right click on any link and open it in the foreground.
+This is a Google Chrome extension that allows a user to right click on any link and open it in the foreground.
 It preserves the owner of the opened tab so that if you closed that tab, it will go back to who opened it.